ellu3068/Recommendation-system-for-online-purchases/README.md

 3. Accodring to the documentation, ff InvoiceNo starts with letter 'C', it indicates a cancellation.
 To avoid unnecessary complications, all rows with InvoiceNo started with a "C" is remove.

 The dataframe was then prep differently for User-Item Recommender and Item-Item Recommender.
-> For Item-Item Recommender, the data was aaggregated by InvoiceNo.
+For Item-Item Recommender, the data was aaggregated by InvoiceNo.
 The data was then ordered by InvoiceDate before splitting into first 80% tranining and later 20% testing.
 We later refer to this data as _item_data_.
-> For User-Item Recommender, the data was aaggregated by CustomerID.
+For User-Item Recommender, the data was aaggregated by CustomerID.
 A new column was created based on the frequency (by quartile) of visit of the customer.
 The data was then randomly split into 80% tranining and 20% testing.
 We later refer to this data as _cust_data_.

 All data was fling into kibana.

 ## The Model:
 3 models were constructed:
 1. Item-Item Recommender: The query aggregated the training dataset of _item_data_, where significant terms were found based on the input terms from the testing set of _item_data_.
 For example, given an InvoiceNo from testing set has three items being purhcased: A, B, and C. The recommender made prediction for what items B and C by finding the two most correlated items with A based on the training set.
 Given the prediction is B and C, the accuracy is calculated by dividing the overlap item(s) by the total predicting items.
 In this case, the prediction accuracy is 1/2 = 50%.
 After repeating this same procedures for item B and C, the accuracy of an InvoiceNo is calculated by avergaing the prediction accuracy of all items.
 The final accuracy of the Item-Item Recommender is calculated by taking the mean accuracy of all InvoiceNo.
 2. First User-Item Recommender: The query aggregated the training dataset of _cust_data_, where significant terms were found based on the input terms from the testing set of _cust_data_.
+The same query and calculation were conducted, except the prediction was made for each CustomerID instead of InvoiceNo.
+3. Second User-Item Recommender: This recommender was based on the same exact data and procedure as the first User-Item Recommender.
+However, the query was more selective where the query not only filtered by the item, but also by the visit frequency of the customer.
+In the assumption is that, by doing so, we can narrow down to the same customer group with similar purhase behavior, thus increase the predicting accuracy.

+## The Result and Analysis: